top of page

 You've built something brilliant with your service business, you're genuinely good at what you do for clients, you're smart and strategic and capable of great work.

-But trying to make every operational and strategic decision completely alone, second-guessing yourself constantly, carrying the full mental load of your business without anyone who actually sees your patterns and knows your context, that's not sustainable long-term, and honestly it's not necessary either.
+But trying to make every operational and strategic decision completely alone, second-guessing yourself constantly, carrying the full mental load of your business without anyone who actually sees your patterns and knows your context, that's exhausting, and honestly it doesn't have to be this way.

-You don't need more willpower or discipline, you need someone who's actually paying attention to your business.
+You need someone who's actually paying attention to your business.

 Exhausted from making every business decision alone?
-This is exactly the kind of thinking partnership and accountability I provide through my Business Brain service, someone inside your business operations seeing the patterns, calling you out when needed, and helping you make better decisions faster.
-Let's talk about what working together could look like.
+This is exactly the kind of accountability I provide through my Thinking Partner service (from £500/month), someone inside your business seeing the patterns, calling you out when needed, and helping you make better decisions faster.
+Or if you want to start with a single session to diagnose what's actually going on, book a Detangle (£295).
+Either way, book a discovery call and let's talk about what working together could look like.

 Comments